 - Whichever team has the most points, wins!

 Picking partnersYou can pick partners however you want, but serious players will draw cards, with the two highest cards playing together against the two lowest cards.
 If two players draw cards of the same rank (two kings, for example), the rank of the suits decides which card is higher — the spade is the highest-ranking suit, followed by hearts, diamonds, and clubs.
 Partners sit opposite each other.

 Dealing and creating a discard pileAfter forming your partnerships, each player draws again.
 The person who draws the highest card plays first, and the dealer is the player to their right.

 The dealer shuffles, offers a cut to an opponent, and then doles out 11 cards to each player, one by one, in a clockwise rotation.
 At the end of each hand, the deal moves clockwise one place.

-The play moves in a clockwise rotation, with each player picking up a card, making a meld or holding on to his or her cards, and then discarding, until a player goes out by getting rid of all his cards but one, and then discarding the last card, which finishes the hand.
+The play moves in a clockwise rotation, with each player picking up a card, making a meld or holding on to their cards, and then discarding, until a player goes out by getting rid of all of their cards but one, and then discarding the last card, which finishes the hand.